davidiles/Interim_Goals_Framework/README.md

 ### Population projections

-Starting in the year 2022, we set population goals that would lead each population towards recovery.
-Our analysis involves projecting hypothetical population trajectories forward in time, starting at the **current** rate of long-term population decline, ending in a **target** population growth rate after a defined number of years, and potentially continuing that trajectory until the population reaches full recovery.
+For each species, we construct projections of hypothetical trajectories that represent optimistic but achievable scenarios of population recovery.
+The projections begin with the **current** rate of long-term population decline, achieve a **target** population growth rate after a defined number of years, and potentially continue that trajectory until the population reaches full recovery.

-Projections are distinct from forecasts, and we do are not making predictions about the future state a population will likely achieve.
+Projections are distinct from forecasts, and we are **not** making predictions about the future state a population will likely achieve.
-Rather, we are describing an path towards recovery that we feel is reasonable, and which conservation actions should aim to achieve.
+Rather, we are describing a path towards recovery that is potentially achievable if conservation action is pursued.

 Population projections require several key inputs: